HasnanAsif/powershell-scripts/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Search through log files on a Windows system for specific keywords.

 9. **Manage Domain User**\
-&nbsp;&nbsp;&nbsp;&nbsp; provides an interactive menu to manage Active Directory users.
+&nbsp;&nbsp;&nbsp;&nbsp; Provides an interactive menu to manage Active Directory users.
 It allows administrators to list all domain users, add a new user to the domain, and remove an existing user from the domain.

 10. **Ping Computer Check**\
 &nbsp;&nbsp;&nbsp;&nbsp; Tests the connectivity to a specified computer using Test-Connection and provides feedback on whether the connection is successful.